andrewabarca/bizible.en/help/bizible-and-dynamics/getting-started-with-bizible-and-dynamics/microsoft-dynamics-crm-installation-guide.md

 >[!NOTE]
 >
 >This section only applies to those provisioned _before_ 12/7/2020.
 If you were provisioned prior to 12/7/2020, you will not see a Bizible Product Card, and the steps below are required in the Adobe Admin Console for User Management.
-For those provisioned after 12/7/2020, please refer to the 'Setting Up the Bizible Product Card' section instead.
+For those provisioned after 12/7/2020, please instead refer to the 'Setting Up the Bizible Product Card' section above.

 1. Navigate to https://adminconsole.adobe.com/overview.